beetrootpaul/beetpx/README.md

 - **jump to the next frame** (only while in frame-by-frame mode):
   - on keyboard: `.`

-To check if your controls work as expected, go to https://beetrootpaul.itch.io/beetpx-input-tester .
+ℹ️ To check if your controls work as expected, go to https://beetrootpaul.itch.io/beetpx-input-tester .

 ## API